Fort McKavett State Historic Site: First occupation by the US Army, 1852–59

 On November 16, 1851, General Smith ordered the 8th Infantry Regiment to establish a post on the San Saba, near the San Antonio–El Paso Road.
 The unit arrived on March 14, 1852, and encamped next to a pond until it grew stagnant in May.
 The camp was then moved 2 mi downriver, onto a high bluff on the south bank of the river, two miles from its source.
 As the camp was 50 mi west of Fort Mason, it was first known as the "Camp near Fort Mason", then as "Camp San Saba".
 In October 1852, the camp was named Camp McKavett, after an officer of the 8th Infantry who had died in the Battle of Monterrey in 1846, and retained that name when the post was designated a fort in 1853.
-In 1855, the US Army signed a 20-year lease of the land the fort occupied – at that time 640 acre – for $600 ($, adjusted for inflation) a year.
+In 1855, the US Army signed a 20-year lease of the land the fort occupied – at that time 640 acre – for $600 ($, adjusted for inflation) a year from M. A. Dooley.

-Construction of the post began immediately and saw rapid progress as though there were no local civilian professionals to assist construction, there was a local abundance of useable stone and timber.
+Construction of the post began after the lease was signed and saw rapid progress, as though there were no local civilian professionals to assist construction, there was a local abundance of usable stone and timber.
 By the end of the fort's first year of operation, it had five barracks, a hospital, and several kitchens that doubled as temporary officer's housing.
 Most of these buildings were wood and earth constructions, but by 1856, the fort had 21 stone buildings.
+The materials used for the construction, reconstruction, and expansion of the fort during its military operation were mostly sourced locally.
+Limestone was quarried from at least three sites in the vicinity of the fort.
+For its first year of existence, none of the completed buildings at the fort had any floors, doors, or glass windows, and materials for these things had to be brought from Fredericksburg, 100 mi away.

 The 8th Infantry was replaced at Fort McKavett on January 26, 1854, by the 2nd Dragoons Regiment.
 On August 15, 1855, the 2nd Dragoons were themselves replaced at McKavett by the 1st Infantry Regiment, and then on March 22, 1859, the US Army ordered the fort to be abandoned.
 Fort McKavett was at that time in a remote location, which complicated supply and communications, despite its being connected by road to San Antonio by April 1853.
 In addition, the garrisons of Fort McKavett and of the Texas forts generally, composed mostly of infantry, had been unable to arrest the raiding of the horse-riding indigenous peoples.